Record Keeping for WHS: The what, why and how long explained.

 In this article we will explore each type of record you must keep and for how long.

 Let’s face it.
-WHS record keeping is usually the least favourite task for a business owner, and agriculture is no different.
+WHS record keeping is usually the least favourite task for agricultural and business owner alike.

 You know you need to keep records about your company, keep records for tax and GST as well your day to day operations.
 Knowing what’s happening with your crop, livestock or production is pretty important, right?
 You would already be doing this.

-Keeping records for workplace health and safety is not only needed, it’s smart.
+Keeping records for your agribusiness that covers workplace health and safety is not only needed, it’s smart.
 It forms part of a sensible risk management approach.

 Knowing you’re compliant with health and safety is different to showing you’re compliant.

 Knowing you’ve got health and safety managed is a ‘hand on heart’ thing – you know you’re doing what’s needed.
 But can you show this to someone if needed?

 How do you demonstrate or prove what you’re doing?